 Postoperative radiation therapy to the tumor bed is required when a biopsy is performed or in the setting of local tumor stage III.

 Table 2 describes the standard chemotherapy regimens used to treat Wilms tumor.

-Table 3 provides an overview of the standard treatment based on published results for all stages of Wilms tumor and survival information.
+Table 3 provides an overview of the standard treatment and survival data for stage I Wilms tumor, based on published results.

-The outcome of patients with peritoneal implants treated with gross resection, three-drug chemotherapy, and total abdominal radiation (10.5 Gy) is similar to other stage III patients.[Level of evidence: 2A]
+The outcome of patients with peritoneal implants treated with gross resection, three-drug chemotherapy, and total-abdominal radiation (10.5 Gy) is similar to that of other stage III patients.[Level of evidence: 2A]

 Stage IV disease is defined by the presence of hematogenous metastases to the lung, liver, bone, brain, or other sites, with the lung being the most common site.
-Previously, chest x-rays were used to detect pulmonary metastases.
-The introduction of computed tomography (CT) created controversy because many patients had lung nodules detected by chest CT scans that were not seen on chest x-rays.
-Management of newly diagnosed patients with FH Wilms tumor who have lung nodules detected only by CT scans (with negative chest x-ray) has elicited controversy as to whether they need to be treated with additional intensive treatment that is accompanied by acute and late toxicities.
-In a retrospective review of 186 patients from NWTS-4 and NWTS-5 (COG-Q9401) with CT-only detected lung nodules, patients who received doxorubicin in addition to vincristine and dactinomycin with or without lung radiation had a 5-year EFS of 80% versus 56% for patients receiving only two drugs (P = .004).
-There was no difference in the 5-year OS (87% vs. 86%).
+Historically, chest X-rays were used to detect pulmonary metastases.
+The introduction of CT created controversy because many patients had lung nodules detected by chest CT scans that were not seen on chest X-rays.
+Management of newly diagnosed patients with FH Wilms tumor who have lung nodules detected only by CT scans (with negative chest X-ray) has elicited controversy as to whether they need to be treated with additional intensive treatment that is accompanied by acute and late toxicities.

 The presence of liver metastases at diagnosis is not an independent adverse prognostic factor in patients with stage IV Wilms tumor.